Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 People lining up to buy the game on release day, probably.

 With Ocarina of Time, Nintendo redefined what was possible in a game.
-Features such as the Z-targeting system, the use of surround-sound, and the sheer level of detail changed the way the world looked at what was possible in a 3D game.
+Features such as the Z-targeting system, the use of surround sound, and the sheer level of detail changed how the world viewed what was possible in a 3D game.
 It still influences gaming as we know it today.

 Ocarina of Time

-Despite being released more than 20 years ago, this game still holds up.
+Despite being released over 20 years ago, this game still holds up.
 Yes, it is not absolute perfection.
-But the fact is I began this game in 2020 and became almost immediately immersed in it like I would any new release.
+But the fact is, I began this game in 2020 and became almost immediately immersed in it like I would any new release.
 That says a lot about how well-crafted this game is.

 Rising to the Top – Top 3 Highlights

 With a game as good as this, there are a lot of contenders for the top three highlights.
-After some serious consideration, these three highlights show off the best features of what this game has to offer.
+After serious consideration, these three highlights show off the best features of what The Legend of Zelda: Ocarina of Time offers.

 1. Music